Editor Contact: Tom Mayo, Product Manager, Spatial Sensors (585) 429-1550 email@example.com

 The sensors include custom firmware ensuring board support for the latest version of the SDK from TI.

 For additional specifications and drawings download the DesignCore Antenna on Package mmWave Radar Sensors Datasheet

 The RS-1843AOPU sensor is featured in the Door Opening Radar demo on D3 Engineering’s Virtual D.A.V.E.
 (Demonstrator of Autonomous Vehicle Equipment) Demo.
 Video footage of the Door Opening Radar demo in action can be viewed here: https://www.youtube.com/watch?v=Ml33LcJAn5g

 The DesignCore RS-1843AOPU mmWave Radar Sensor is $349 and available for order online at https://www.d3engineering.com/product/designcore-rs-1843aopu-mmwave-radar-sensor/

 About D3 Engineering

 D3 Engineering provides embedded electronic design services and original design manufacturing (ODM) products for original equipment manufacturers (OEM) in the industrial, transportation, infrastructure and commercial sectors.
-Using its proven DesignCore Platforms and stage-gate development process, D3 Engineering helps its partners minimize the cost, schedule, and technical risks of new product development for performance-critical applications.
-D3 Engineering specializes in Autonomous Systems, Edge AI, Robotics, Safety, and Control solutions.
+Using its proven DesignCore® Platforms and stage-gate development process, D3 Engineering helps its partners minimize the cost, schedule, and technical risks of new product development for performance-critical applications.
+D3 Engineering has expertise in autonomous machines, sensors, imaging, optics, edge computing, algorithms, robotics, and electrification.
 The company provides hardware design, firmware design, validation testing, transition to production, and ODM products.
 Learn more at www.D3Engineering.com.